BenjiTrapp/benjitrapp.github.io/_attacks/2023-12-31-dll-proxying.md

 On this way, the application which depends on the original methods of `target.dll` is working normally.
 Additional it also executes the
 `Payload()` function at initialization to run the malicious code.

-Overall this technique is not new, but the approach still a neat way to gain persistance.
-For example you can use [windows-dll-hijacking](https://github.com/wietze/windows-dll-hijacking/blob/master/dll_hijacking_candidates.csv) as a baseline and casual tools like Microsoft Teams, VS Code, KeePass etc. to gain persistance even after a reboot of the victim's machine.
+Overall this technique is not new, but the approach still a neat way to gain persistence.
+For example you can use [windows-dll-hijacking](https://github.com/wietze/windows-dll-hijacking/blob/master/dll_hijacking_candidates.csv) as a baseline and casual tools like Microsoft Teams, VS Code, KeePass etc. to gain persistence even after a reboot of the victim's machine.

 ## Enough talking - Time for tackling an Example